 Some of the most beautiful hikes and trails in the world are located in Big Sur.
 Bordered by the rugged Santa Lucia Mountains and the gorgeous Pacific Ocean, Big Sur offers unparalleled scenic beauty.
 And there’s no better way to experience this beauty than by hiking the extensive trail system that runs through this area.
 Here’s a run-down of the best Big Sur day hikes for all levels and abilities, from short and accessible jaunts to steep and strenuous backpacking treks.
 Along each one you’ll find epic views all around.

 As you enjoy these trails remember that Big Sur is a very special place, so please enjoy it responsibly.
 Help to preserve the beauty for all to see and enjoy for years to come by following all posted signage, staying on designated trails and leaving no trace behind.
+For more information on camping and designated campsites in Big Sur, visit here.
 Learn more about visiting Big Sur responsibly here and take the Big Sur Pledge.
 When visiting, plan to use state park day use parking lots, and bring cash for the fee (usually $10).

 1. PFEIFFER FALLS & VALLEY VIEW TRAIL - PFEIFFER BIG SUR STATE PARK